 ├── Note who's bidding on their terms

-Pro Tool Stack: Combine Helium 10’s Cerebro for reverse ASIN lookup, Sellics Benchmarker for competitive ad intelligence, and DataHawk for SERP position tracking.
+Pro Tool Stack for 2025: Combine Helium 10’s Cerebro for reverse ASIN lookup, Sellics Benchmarker for competitive ad intelligence, DataHawk for SERP position tracking, and the new AdBadger AI Analyzer for pattern recognition in competitor strategies.

 2. Leverage Amazon’s Data